Ullaakut/cameradar/README.md

 ## Contribution

 Before contributing, make sure the task you want to realize has not been assigned to someone else already, and if not don't forget to assign it to yourself and move it to `In progress` in the [Project page](https://github.com/EtixLabs/cameradar/projects/1).
-Then before submitting your pull request, please use clang-format to format your code.
+Then before submitting your pull request, please use `clang-format` to format your C++ code and `go-fmt` for Golang code.

 You can ask for a merge of your pull request directly on the master branch, as I don't really feel the need for a develop branch at the moment.